eprints/irus/README.md

 Provide data for [COUNTER R5](https://www.projectcounter.org/code-of-practice-five-sections/abstract/) compliant usage statistics.

-Copyright 2012 University of Southampton

-Released to the public domain (or CC0 depending on your juristiction).

-Updated 2018 [John Salter](https://github.com/jesusbagpuss) on behalf of White Rose Libraries and IRUS-UK CAG.

-With thanks to [Alan Stiles](https://github.com/Ainmhidh) (Open University) and [Paul Needham](https://orcid.org/0000-0001-9771-3469) (Cranfield University)

-__USE OF THIS EXTENSION IS ENTIRELY AT YOUR OWN RISK__

 ## Installation

-This EPrints plugin should be available from the [Eprints Bazaar](https://bazaar.eprints.org/].
+This EPrints plugin should be available from the [EPrints Bazaar](https://bazaar.eprints.org/), and can be installed from within your repository.

 To manually install it, you can use the GitHub repository and the [Gitaar](https://github.com/eprintsug/gitaar) tool.

-## Testing / use on development servers
+### Testing / use on development servers

 In the file `lib/cfg.d/pirus.pl` there is a URL for a test COUNTER server in the comments.